 The male pollen appears in tiny amber cones, about the size of rice grains.
-But there are many of them, covering the tops of the trees.
+There are many of them, covering the tops of the trees.
 In a rainy year, the trees produce tons of pollen.
 The cones begin to appear in December.
 In a short time, any breath of wind causes clouds of pollen near the trees.

 Mountain cedar pollen causes an unpleasant allergic reaction in some people.
 Some call it “cedar fever.”
-It can be an annoyance and even dreadful, causing red eyes, a runny nose, itchy ears incessant sneezing and a sort of fatigue that prevents the sufferer from having any energy.
+It can be an annoyance and even dreadful, causing red eyes, a runny nose, itchy ears, incessant sneezing, and a sort of fatigue that prevents the sufferer from having any energy.

 Those who suffer from mountain cedar allergies often end up visiting a doctor specializing in allergies.
 Shots are available that help about three-quarters of sufferers.
 Whether or not they are cured though, these people are not likely to start growing mountain cedar trees of their own.